SkyBlueRW/SkyBlueRW.github.io/_posts/2023-04-24-news-from-ragged-data.md

 \end{aligned}
 $$

-If we assume the MOM GDP growth follows the same factor model structure as other monthly indicators, $$x_t^Q$$ can be modeled with lagged latent factors.
+Assuming the MOM GDP growth follows the same factor model structure as other monthly indicators, we can model $$x_t^Q$$ with lagged latent factors without messing around the relationship between QOQ growth and MOM growth.

 $$
 \begin{aligned}